2006–07 New York Islanders season

-Regular season
+Off-season

 After the Islanders' upper management cleaned out the team's front office during the 2005–06 season, owner Charles Wang needed to find a new coach and general manager (GM).
 Initially, he hired Ted Nolan as coach and Neil Smith as GM, but Smith was removed after a few weeks on the job.
 Wang envisioned team management making decisions by committee, and Smith was uncomfortable working without the large amount of control that NHL managers usually have.
 Wang hired Garth Snow, who was the team's backup goalie the prior year, to take over.
 Pat LaFontaine, who had intended to return to the team as senior advisor to the owner, resigned the post the same day that Smith was fired.
 Reports indicated that LaFontaine decided the fit was not right for him after Wang ignored his advice to wait a few days before making a final decision about Smith.

 Prior to Smith's firing, the Islanders made several free agent acquisitions, including defensemen Brendan Witt and Tom Poti and forwards Mike Sillinger and Chris Simon.
 Andy Hilbert, Sean Hill, Viktor Kozlov and Richard Park signed on after Smith was dismissed.
 Additionally, in a controversial move, the Islanders signed goaltender Rick DiPietro to a 15-year, $67.5 million contract, among the longest in professional sports history.